 Rather than designing video game systems that call for more powerful hardware, developers are turning to the cloud.
 Games don’t need to be limited by the memory on consoles or discs any more.
 The cloud enables games to be opened up to huge server-size limits where images are streamed to the user’s screen via the internet.

 4. Voice recognition

 For anyone who can’t be bothered to pick up their controller, they needn’t worry.
-Voice controlled gaming has existed for some time but the potential of employing the technology in gaming systems has at long last been realised.
+Advanced voice controlled gaming has existed for some time but the potential of employing the technology in gaming systems has at long last been realised.
 Computers can now recognise the user’s voice commands.
 The console can be turned on and off with this technology, and voice commands can also search online, play media library selections, interact via social media, and control gameplay.